-There are a number of areas where short cuts or inferior materials can bring down the price of a tree but the result can be a low quality tree which may die or perform poorly over the long term
+There are a number of areas where short cuts or inferior materials can bring down the price of a tree but the result can be a low quality tree which may die or perform poorly over the long term.

 We custom build our boxes to handle the sometimes rough handling they receive in off loading.
 A box made from low quality redwood or hem fir can crush when cables are used to offload.
 Old rusty bands which break and allow the box and root ball to deform is an all too common cause of tree failures.

 The tree trunks are well braced to the box.
-This means that if the tree flips up too hard when unloading the damage to the root system from a trunk whipping back and forth is minimized.
+This means that if the tree flips up too hard when unloading, the damage to the root system from a trunk whipping back and forth is minimized.

 We have proprietary methods of pre-treating and after care that enable the tree to survive and thrive in your landscape.

 We will not ship a tree if the root ball is too wet.
 A wet root ball means that it can severely slump and deform due to the constant vibration that a semi-trailer receives going down the highway.
 We recently saw a 120” box tree from a competitor arrive at a job with over a foot of airspace showing between the root ball and the top of the laid over box side.
-This severely damages the fine roots and if it doesn’t cause death certainly set the tree back for years.
+This severely damages the fine roots, and if it doesn’t cause death it certainly will set the tree back for years.

 Tree trunks & branches are properly braced.
 Trees are not designed to lie over in a horizontal position on a semi trailer and bounced down the highway for hours.